MicrosoftDocs/azure-docs/articles/azure-arc/servers/quickstart-onboard-powershell.md

 > When you create a service principal, your account must be an Owner or User Access Administrator on the subscription that you want to use for onboarding.
 If you don't have sufficient permissions to create role assignments, the service principal might be created, but it won't be able to onboard machines.
 >

 The **Azure Connected Machine Onboarding** role contains only the permissions required to onboard a machine.
-You can define the permission of a service principal to allow its scope include a resource group or a subscription.
+You can assign the service principal permission to allow its scope to include a resource group or a subscription.

 You must store the output of the [`New-AzADServicePrincipal`](/powershell/module/az.resources/new-azadserviceprincipal) cmdlet, or you will not be able to retrieve the password to use in a later step.